DWI FAQs: Frequently Asked Questions – Minnesota DWI Law

 As soon as possible.
 Why ASAP?

 Because you have only 60 days to serve and file a legal challenge to it.
-You’ll need a good criminal defense attorney to help you with that.
+And you’ll need a good criminal defense attorney to help you with that.
 If you miss the deadline, or don’t win that case, you’ll have an “implied consent violation” on your license record.
-And almost all of the consequences of a DWI conviction, other than jail and probation, result.
+And almost all of the consequences of a DWI conviction, other than jail and probation, result from that.

-As for the criminal-DWI case, prosecutors generally don’t just give away favorable settlement offers to the defense without a reason.
-The reason they do, when they do, that your criminal defense lawyer identified a good defense issue.
+As for the criminal-DWI case, prosecutors don’t just give away favorable settlement offers without a reason.
+The reason they do, when they do, is that your criminal defense lawyer identified a good defense issue.

 For example, the reason for the traffic stop might be helpful to your case.
 But, only a criminal defense lawyer will be able to identify your best defense issue; after thoroughly reviewing your case.

 In the typical DWI case, the police officer initiates both a criminal-DWI charge, and an administrative license revocation.
 She will base both on either a “test refusal” or “test” report of 0.08 or more.

 These are two, separate legal actions.
 One is criminal.
 And the other is supposedly “civil.”
 (This is how they try to avoid the constitutional prohibition against double jeopardy.)

 In Attorney Thomas Gallagher’s experience, most people are aware of the criminal DWI court date.
 But most are unaware of the short filing deadline to fight the administrative license revocation.